jolivald/jolivald.github.io/index.md

 ---
 ## Welcome to my personal portfolio

-This is the place where I show my work and things I like.
+This is the place where I share my work and things I like.

 You can use the [editor on GitHub](https://github.com/jolivald/jolivald.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.